uktrade/stream-zip/docs/recipes.md

 # Recipes

 stream-zip takes as input one or more member files as an iterable of tuples, and outputs a single ZIP file as an interable that yields bytes. stream-zip does not ship with code to convert between these and other common structures.
-However, this page contains recipes that you can take and modify for your case.
+However, this page contains recipes that do this.
+You can take these and modify them for your case.

 ## Input recipes